kapillamba4/meta-prompt-mcp/README.md

 ## What It Does

 Meta-Prompt MCP is a specialized **Model Context Protocol (MCP)** server that acts as an automated "Prompting Oracle."
-It lets any MCP-compatible host (Claude Desktop, Cursor, etc.) **query your prompting Guides** mid-conversation for specific techniques and best practices.
+It empowers any MCP-compatible host (Claude Desktop, Cursor, etc.) to **query expert Prompting Guides** mid-conversation.

+When building AI workflows, creating robust "meta-prompts" (system prompts for agents) is critical.
+Instead of guessing how to instruct an LLM, this server provides immediate access to authoritative guidelines.
+By surfacing these best practices on-demand, it ensures the meta-prompts you generate are exceptionally accurate, helpful, and grounded in proven methodology.

 ### Architecture